siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 matter.

-## Coherent overlap and the amplitude-square form
+## Coherent overlap as field-pattern addition

 The energy density at each point is expressed as the square of an amplitude-like quantity: